michaelroudnitski/Threads/README.md

 # Threads
-Our grade 12 django group project!
+Our grade 12 group project!

+A website made using Django